The Jordan lattice completion and a note on injective envelopes and von Neumann algebras

-The bulk of results given below also works if one considers $AW^*$-algebras in the sense of \cite{Kap} and their $C^*$-quotients instead of $A\Sigma $-algebras.
-In particular the result that the subset of projections in an $AW^*$-algebra forms a complete lattice is well known, however the proof given here is a bit different from the one given in \cite{Kap} and has as consequence that for any normal inclusion of $A\Sigma $-algebras one gets a corresponding normal inclusion of projection lattices, which might be known in case of inclusions of von Neumann algebras but does not seem to have been made explicit in any paper known to the author.
-It also seems that the $AW^*$-algebras encountered in nature are mostly monotone complete or sequentially monotone complete, so that $A\Sigma $-algebras constitute a natural and interesting category.
-Some of the results of the Theorem below are sharpened by the subsequent Corollary.
+The bulk of results given below also works if one considers $A\Sigma $-algebras and their $C^*$-quotients instead of $\Sigma $-algebras.
+The result that the subset of projections in an $A\Sigma$-algebra forms a complete lattice is well known, however the proof given here is a bit different from the one given in \cite{Kap} and has as consequence that for any normal inclusion of $\Sigma $-algebras (${\Sigma }_{\omega }$-algebras) one gets a corresponding normal (resp. sequentially normal) inclusion of projection lattices, which also easily follows from \cite{KaPe} but does not seem to have been made explicit in any paper known to the author.
+It also seems that the $A\Sigma $-algebras encountered in nature are mostly monotone complete, so that $\Sigma $-algebras constitute a natural and interesting category.
+In fact most of the results with few exceptions even extend to the category of $A\Sigma_{ \omega }$-algebras which are defined to be ${\mathcal P}_s$-algebras characterized by the condition that every monotone increasing sequence $\, x_1\leq\cdots\leq x_n\leq x_{n + 1} \leq\cdots\, $ of mutually commuting selfadjoint elements of $\, A\, $ has a least upper bound {\it within the double commutant $\, \{ x_n \}''\subseteq A\, $} of the sequence (note that it is not required that the increasing sequence has a least upper bound in $\, A\, $).
+This condition implies that the subset of projections forms a sequentially monotone complete lattice by an easy adaptation of the proof of Theorem P below and that every maximal abelian subalgebra is (absolutely) sequentially monotone complete on replacing the terms monotone complete and normal by sequentially monotone complete and sequentially normal at the corresponding places.